ethannigrin/Deep-Research-0.1/README.md

 Past attempts led to over‑exploration and irrelevant notes.

-Mitigation strategy: include well‑curated hyperlink examples in the training set and apply RL‑based reward shaping to discourage unnecessary link traversals while preserving the ability to dive deeper when justified.
+Mitigation strategy: include well‑curated hyperlink examples in the dataset of dialogues.

 ## How to use